DDS Spring (DENS)

 DENS 3902 Advanced Prosthodontics (1 Credit)

-This course is a continuum of the ongoing Prosthodontic series of courses.
 The course is organized to provide an overview of Occlusion, Fixed Prosthodontics, Removable Prosthodontics, and Implant restorations.
-An important component of this course is the presentation of several case-based studies and clinical scenarios that involve diagnosis and treatment planning.
-These cases have been developed to challenge the student to investigate, analyze, justify, and objectively evaluate the outcomes of the proposed treatment plans.
-Pass/Fail
+An important component of this course is the presentation of several clinical scenarios developed to challenge the student to investigate, analyze, justify, and objectively evaluate the outcomes of the proposed treatment plans.
+0-100 (DENT) Begin 2001D

 DENS 3932 Dental Public Health (1 Credit)